 For some, dark mode is fairly new, but for many dark mode has been around for a while and was actually a popular mod implemented in Android custom ROMs back when I lived in that world.
-Many mainstream websites are starting to offer a dark mode or dark theme now.
+Many mainstream websites now offer a dark mode or dark theme.
 Facebook, Twitter, MeWe, and even Google are all rolling out their dark mode versions.

 But the fact remains that not all websites offer this, and many will probably never offer it.
 Enter Dark Reader for Safari.
 I’ve been testing out alternative browsers for the past few months and landed back on Safari to have a go with it again.
 It’s been many years since I’ve used Safari, opting instead for Microsoft Edge, Firefox, and, more recently, Brave Browser.